bytebase/bytebase.com-old/content/changelog/bytebase-1-3-2.md

 - Support PITR to a new database for MySQL.
 - Users can mark an environment as "protected", and a shield badge 🛡️ will show up next to its name.
 ![environment-protected](/static/changelog/1.3.2/environment-protected.webp)
-- Users can view, copy and export server-side error info on Settings -> Workspace -> Debug Logs.
+- Users can view, copy and export server-side error info on Settings > Workspace > Debug Log.
 ![debug-log](/static/changelog/1.3.2/debug-log.webp)

 ## 🎄 Enhancements